maelvls/maelvls.github.io/content/2020/you-should-write-comments/index.md

 draft: true
 ---

+Before:

+Set the Ready condition to False when a CertificateRequest has been denied for all CertificateRequests that reference a cert-manager.io signer ([#3892](https://github.com/jetstack/cert-manager/pull/3892), [@JoshVanL](https://github.com/JoshVanL))

+After:
+Fixes a regression that was introduced in v1.3.
+Before v1.3, a CertificateRequest that would fail would have the condition `Ready=False` added to it.
+After v1.3, the `Ready=False` was not set anymore due to the addition of the Approval API. ([#3892](https://github.com/jetstack/cert-manager/pull/3892), [@JoshVanL](https://github.com/JoshVanL))

 In his book _[Clean Code](https://www.oreilly.com/library/view/clean-code-a/9780136083238/)_, Robert C. Martin makes a strong case against comments:

 > You don't need comments if you write clean code.